jezzsantos/saastack/CONTRIBUTING.md

 > It is possible to apply for a personal free license for Rider from Jetbrains, for OSS projects

-> We have ensured that you wont need any other infrastructure running on your local machine (i.e. SQLServer database), unless you want to run infrastructure specific integration tests.
+> We have ensured that you won't need any other infrastructure running on your local machine (i.e. SQLServer database), unless you want to run infrastructure specific integration tests.

 * Clone the repo locally
 * Open the `src/SaaStack.sln` solution